 There is the discretion for the two-year period to be extended in certain cases too.

 A partial CGT exemption may apply where the property was used for income producing purposes at some stage during the ownership period.

-- Location of the property and tax residency status: issues to consider include where the deceased lived, where the property is located, as well as where you live.
-New rules which came into effect on 1 July 2020 will deny non-Australian tax residents the ability to claim the main residence exemption (unless it's in very limited circumstances).
+- Location of the property and tax residency status:issues to consider include where the deceased lived, where the property is located, as well as where you live.
+New rules from 1 July 2020 deny non-Australian tax residents the ability to claim the main residence exemption (unless it's in very limited circumstances).

 For example, where an Australian residential property is inherited from a deceased person who had been a foreign tax resident for more than six years at the time of their death (and certain criteria is not met) then the main residence CGT exemption that the deceased person may have otherwise accrued is unavailable.
 This means that CGT may be payable when you dispose of the property.

 A non-Australian tax resident may also need to pay tax on the inheritance when the property is transferred to them, subject to tax laws applicable within the country where they hold tax residency status.
 As the legislation surrounding the CGT exemptions applying to a main residence are amongst the most complicated in tax law, seeking tailored advice in this area is recommended.

 The biggest myth is that this is an easy area to navigate and if a property was a main residence, then it’s automatically tax-free when it’s inherited.
 But as you can see, that's not always the case.

 What is the main residence exemption?

 Generally speaking, your ‘main residence’ is the home you live in.
 Typically, your main residence will be where you (and your family) live as well as where your personal belongings are.
 Other criteria are also important in determining if a property you own is your main residence, such as whether it’s: where your mail is delivered, noted on the electoral roll and key utilities like gas and power are connected and actually used.
 This list is not exhaustive.

 You're likely to be eligible for a full main residence exemption where the property: